 50 households with values-driven investment overlays: ESG screening, halal/biblically-responsible exclusions, impact bond allocations, DAF management, and shareholder advocacy participation.
 Companion to B08 (ESG Values Alignment) — fully populates the demographic conditional overlay.

 Purchases are for internal use only.
-Redistribution or resale of data is prohibited under the WealthSchema Data License.
+Redistribution, resale, posting online, or sharing outside your organization is prohibited under the WealthSchema Data License.

 View data license →